maitreverge/minishell_101/ressources/maitreverge/README.md

 The `exit` function is a standard C function that terminates the calling process.

-- ***Function Description***:: `exit` terminates the calling process and returns the exit status to the parent process.
+- ***Function Description***: `exit` terminates the calling process and returns the exit status to the parent process.
 The status parameter is the exit status of the process.

 - ***Prototype***: `void exit(int status);`